hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > It is of a great professor, that's well known,
 >
-> Who stiles himself inferior to none;
+> Who styles himself inferior to none;
 >
 > Yet, if a stranger come, who can dance well,
 >